cwang/cwang.github.io/content/posts/2022-08-wise-3-years-p6.md

 You make friends in any organisation.
 You make more friends in an organisation where people join and stay for the shared mission, and that was Wise while I was there.
 There were a diverse group of people too, based out of 4 major offices around the globe.
 They were also a smart and high-achieving bunch; working with them was intellectually challenging and rewarding.

-After I started at London office, I would often bump into people around the small kitchen area in the middle of the open plan office and I made an effort to talk to as many people (I leaned it from Jose P.) especially those I didn’t know.
+After I started at London office, I would often bump into people around the small kitchen area in the middle of the open plan office and I made an effort to talk to as many people (I learned it from Jose P.) especially those I didn’t know.
 Doing that made me realise that **[Dubar’s number](https://en.wikipedia.org/wiki/Dunbar%27s_number) was more or less true**: once the headcount went beyond 150, my brain started recycling old contacts with new acquaintances.
 Joke aside, I enjoyed those watercooler conversations greatly.

 ![Wise | London Office 2018](/wise-london_office_2018.jpeg)
 (^ London Office, 2018 | Marta on scooter ^)